MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/listview/customizing-cell-appearance.md

 ### Binding Context Changes

-When binding to a custom cell type's [`BindableProperty`](https://developer.xamarin.com/api/type/Xamarin.Forms.BindableProperty/) instances, the UI controls displaying the `BindableProperty` values should use the [`OnBindingContextChanged`](https://developer.xamarin.com/api/member/Xamarin.Forms.Cell.OnBindingContextChanged()/) override to set the data to be displayed in each cell, rather than the cell constructor, as demonstrated in the following code example:
+When binding to a custom cell type's [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) instances, the UI controls displaying the `BindableProperty` values should use the [`OnBindingContextChanged`](xref:Xamarin.Forms.Cell.OnBindingContextChanged) override to set the data to be displayed in each cell, rather than the cell constructor, as demonstrated in the following code example:

 ```csharp
 public class CustomCell : ViewCell